Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Introduction

 \section{Introduction}

-The power of technology is undeniable and its allure is seductive, particularly in light of the seemingly ever-growing capabilities of the latest generative AI models.
-Amid this awe-inspiring and accelerated development, it is tempting to think of technology as inherently superior to tackle not only mundane tasks, but also complex societal issues.
+The power of technology is undeniable, and its allure seductive, particularly in light of the seemingly ever-growing capabilities of the latest generative Artificial Intelligence models (e.g., ChatGPT).
+Amid this admittedly awe-inspiring and accelerated development, it is tempting to think of technology as inherently superior at tackling not only mundane tasks but also complex societal issues.
 This trust in technology's prowess can become excessive and uncritical, constituting the foundation of the \emph{Techno-Supremacy Doctrine} (TSD).

-Adhering to TSD can lead to oversimplifying problems, devaluating alternative approaches, and uncritically accepting technology.
-For example, TSD can manifest perniciously in the field of education, where the intricate process of learning is often reduced to a quantifiable output amenable to optimization.
-This mindset posits that systemic issues like educational disparity can be ``fixed'' by deploying technological tools (e.g., laptops, AI tutors).
-While the use of AI as an aid for education is promising, there are significant risks, as it may affect cognitive processes that are essential for genuine learning.
+Adhering to TSD can be problematic.
+It can lead to oversimplifying problems, devaluing alternative approaches, and uncritically accepting technology.
+For example, TSD can manifest perniciously in education, where the intricate process of learning is often reduced to a quantifiable output amenable to optimization.
+This mindset posits that systemic issues such as educational disparities can be ``fixed'' by deploying technological tools (e.g., laptops, AI tutors).
+While the use of AI as an educational aid is promising, there are significant risks, as it may affect cognitive processes essential to genuine learning.
 Recent research shows that students using Large Language Models (LLMs) for essay writing displayed significantly weaker brain engagement, accumulated a ``cognitive debt,'' and felt a lower sense of ownership over their work compared to control groups \citep{kosmyna_your_2025}.
 Focusing on the final product (e.g., an essay) over the cognitive effort can narrow educational goals to ``teaching to the test,'' substituting deep understanding and expert human mentorship for the optimization of simplistic metrics \citep[p.~94]{toyama_geek_2015}.